 It will be up to us to ensure the people running St Mirren are people who will do so in a financially-sensible way.
 It will be for the club – supported by Kibble – to create new income, and decide how to spend it.
 SMISA will have a cash reserve in the bank as a rainy-day fund in case the club ever needs an emergency loan.
 But hopefully it will never be needed.

 When SMISA owns St Mirren it will have a responsibility to make sure the business is run by the people best qualified.
-We've always been clear fan-owned doesn’t mean being fan-run.
+We've always been clear fan-owned doesn't mean fan-run.
 Barcelona and Bayern Munich are fan-owned – they aren’t fan-run.
 Closer to home the same is true of Motherwell and (in the near future) Hearts, and it will be true of St Mirren too.

-We are proposing a fan-owned St Mirren be run largely as it is just now – the club board will be legally responsible for the company and will make the big decisions.
-Club staff – supported by Kibble – will run day-to-day business.
+A SMISA-owned St Mirren be run largely as it is just now – the club board will be legally responsible for the company and will make the big decisions.
+Club staff – with help from Kibble – will run day-to-day business.
 The club’s football department will make football decisions.
 SMISA won’t intervene in the day-to-day running – we will leave that to the people best qualified.

-SMISA members will have much more influence than at present.
+SMISA members will have much more influence than was the case before.
 We will expect the board to consider SMISA member views in every decision and to accommodate them wherever they can.

 The SMFC board may choose to refer certain club decisions to SMISA for the members to decide on.
 They will not be bound to do this, but we would encourage them to do so if there was an issue they wanted the direction of SMISA members on.